• Skip to primary navigation

 Not just any brownie mix-not all boxes of brownies are the same!
 Ghirardelli dark chocolate brownie mix not only looks decadent because of its Dutch processed cocoa but it also includes chocolate chips....in every bite.

 You can buy Ghirardelli brownies at Aldi, Publix, and Walmart.
+If you can't find it, just use the directions on the box you have.

 Use tub frosting-No shaming here